AARdacca/Business-Automation-Internship-July-2024/Assignment_8_Ali_Ahasan/README.md

 Laravel Version 11.
 ## Extracting and Placing the Project
 1. After downloading the zipped project, extract it.
-2. Move the extracted `Todo Laravel App` project folder into the `htdocs` directory of your local server environment.
+2. Move the extracted `Newsoft Laravel App` project folder into the `htdocs` directory of your local server environment.

 ## Opening and Setting Up the Project
-1. Open the `Todo Laravel App` folder using PowerShell, or use VS Code which has a pre-installed PowerShell terminal.
+1. Open the `Newsoft Laravel App` folder using PowerShell, or use VS Code which has a pre-installed PowerShell terminal.
 2. Execute the following commands in your terminal to set up the project environment:

     ```powershell